GSA/challenges-and-prizes/_all-challenges/1147-next-gen-fertilizer-innovations-challenge.md

      2. Detailed Description of the Proposed Solution: This should include background on the EEF or novel technology, including any physical, chemical, biological, ecological, or biogeochemical properties in the soil under various climatic and soil moisture conditions.
 This should also include a description of how the solution may decompose in the environment and into what chemicals.
      3. Environmental Performance: A quantitative summary (including any relevant graphs or tables) of any published or unpublished results of environmental performance, including comparisons of rates of loss relative to conventional fertilizer for N (e.g. leaching, runoff, ammonia volatilization, nitrous oxide emissions), and P (e.g. leaching, runoff) if relevant;
      4. Agronomic Performance: A quantitative summary (including any relevant graphs or tables) of any published or unpublished results of agronomic performance, including yields under various conditions, rates of growth, kernel production, and net cost (e.g. return on investment, ROI) relative to conventional fertilizer practices;
-     5. Compatibility: Describe how your technology is or may be integrated into existing farming machinery and practices (e.g. transport, storage, application) to the level of specificity possible given the degree of technological maturity.
+     5. Compatibility: Describe how your technology is or may be integrated into existing farming machinery and practices (e.g. transport, storage, application) to the level of specificity possible given the degree of technological maturity;
      6. Confidential Business Information (CBI): Clear statements on any CBI to be withheld from the submission, or included in the submission but to be withheld from either the judging panel or the public;
      7. Trajectory to Market: Describe what resources, steps, methodology, and, timeframe would be needed to bring your idea to fruition (i.e., from concept to design to prototype to pilot-scale system to commercially viable technology).